Updated: February 2023

 Proposal Elements and Adjudication Criteria:

-Describe your research project using non-specialist language, with a focus on four sections: a) the objectives of the research and their significance; b) the context for the research (with brief reference to literature review and theoretical approach); c) methodology; and d) expected outcomes.
+Describe your research project using non-specialist language, with a focus on five sections: a) the objectives of the research and their significance; b) the context for the research (with brief reference to literature review and theoretical approach); c) methodology; d) expected outcomes; and e) indicate how this funding will improve your future competitiveness to apply for external funding.
 Please include a timeline for research activities.
-This section of the application should be 2 pages, single spaced.
+This section of the application should be 3 pages, single spaced.
 You may add an additional, optional one page for references, bibliography, and/or works cited.
 Adjudication criteria: originality, significance, and expected contribution to knowledge relating to pedagogy; appropriateness of the literature review, theoretical approach, and methodology; potential for the research results to have influence and impact in pedagogical research and/or practice; quality and potential impact of expected outcomes.

 2. Budget (30%)